-Name of document Broad aims/ relevant policies Requirements of the document in relation to the Site Allocations DPD International The Johannesburg Declaration on Sustainable Development Commitment to sustainability principles and the sustainable development agenda agreed at Rio de Janeiro Earth Summit in 1992. ·
+Name of document Broad aims/ relevant policies Requirements of the document in relation to the Site Allocations DPD International The Johannesburg Declaration on Sustainable Development Commitment to sustainability principles and the sustainable development agenda agreed at Rio de Janeiro Earth Summit in 1992.
+Interpreted into national sustainable development strategies, which will inform the Site Allocations DPD.